bensheldon/island94-jekyll/_posts/2024-12-02-including-rails-view-helpers-concern.md

 tags: ["rails"]
 ---

-# Including Rails View Helpers is a concern

 If you’re currently maintaining a Ruby on Rails codebase, I want you to do a quick regex code search in your Editor:

 ```